 But we can always do more.
 We have a partnership with GE Oil and Gas to accelerate the development of more environmentally and economically sustainable energy solutions.
 We are seeking solutions to reduce trucking, water usage and improve efficiency of sand proppants.

-We have an attractive position in the US Gulf of Mexico, being a partner in many of the largest fields and with a significant exploration portfolio.
+We have an attractive position in the US Gulf of Mexico, being a partner in many of the largest fields and having a significant exploration portfolio.

 Proudly supporting our communities